KBNLresearch/nl-menu-resources/doc/serving-static-website-with-Apache.md

 - how to set up the Apache web server
 - how to restrict access to localhost
 - how to install a site (for example from a static CD-ROM dump)
+- how to crawl the site so it can be ingested into a web archive
+- how to test the resulting WARC

 These notes are based on Apache/2.4.18 on a Linux-based system.
 They only cover static HTML-based sites.
 Serving dynamic sites also requires an additional application server and a database (i.e. a full [*LAMP stack*](https://en.wikipedia.org/wiki/LAMP_(software_bundle))).